 An employer who employs a foreigner is obliged to offer such working and wage conditions to the foreigner as are usual for citizens of the Czech Republic in the same occupational status pursuant to legislation in force or, where appropriate, according to collective agreements or employment contracts.
 Holders of the Employee Card must be provided weekly working time of at least 15 hours, and salary -- regardless of the scope of work – shall not be less than the basic rate of the minimum wage; holders of the Blue Card must be guaranteed by the employer a gross monthly or annual salary of at least 1.5 times the average annual wage in accordance with the published Communication of the MoLSA.

-Also, the employer is obliged to notify, in writing, the relevant regional office of the Public Employment Service of the facts that the foreigner who has obtained an employment permit, an Employee Card or a Blue Card:
+Also, the employer is obliged to notify, in writing, the relevant regional office of the Public Employment Service of the facts that the foreigner who has obtained an Employment Permit, an employee card, a blue card or an internally transferred employee card

 If the employment is terminated by notice, agreement or by immediate termination, the employer is obliged to specify the reason for terminating such employment.